We have tried to make logging in to NetDocuments as secure and easy as possible. To login to NetDocuments, simply go to

 You can bookmark the link to any workspace, folder, or Saved Search to directly access that item.

 ActiveX Install: (IE only)

-You will be asked to install an ActiveX program the first time you use NetDocuments.
+When using Internet Explorer, you will be asked to install an ActiveX program the first time you use NetDocuments.

 Installing the ActiveX with the Installation Program

 If you are not able to get the ActiveX downloaded automatically, you can enter the following URL in the browser to install the ActiveX control as an installed program -